1922 Vanderbilt Commodores football team: Coaching changes

 Assistant coach Wallace Wade left the Vanderbilt football team for the head coaching position at Alabama, where he had much success establishing Alabama's dynasty.
 He was first pursued by the University of Kentucky, but refused that option because he felt they had kept him too late with a committee hearing.
 Dan McGugin was first pursued by Alabama but felt content with Vanderbilt and recommended Wade for the position.
 In his eight years at Alabama, Wade went 61–13–3 with the school's first three national titles, and had the first Southern team to play in a Rose Bowl.
 His replacement at Vanderbilt was Josh Cody, Mercer Bears coach and former Vanderbilt player.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Vanderbilt's lineup during the 1922 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Vanderbilt's lineup during the 1922 season with games started at the position reflected in parentheses.
 The chart mimics a short punt formation while on offense, with the quarterback under center.